Therapeutic: anti–multiple sclerosis agents

 Drug-Drug: ↑ risk of infections with immunosuppressants (avoid concurrent use).

 NOTE: Because of the risk of PML, natalizumab is available only under a special restricted distribution program, the TOUCH Prescribing Program.
-Prescribers, pharmacies, and patients must be enrolled in the program to ...
+Prescribers, pharmacies, and patients must be enrolled in the ...